32-Year-Old Pitcher – Free Agent

 Jeremy Bonderman Contract Information:

-Signed a minor league contract with the Mariners in December 2012.
+Signed a minor league contract with the Tigers in July 2013.

 To instantly reveal our fantasy analysis of every player – including Jeremy Bonderman – simply subscribe now.